-In the fall of 2015, some 20.2 million students traveled to their colleges for another semester of studying, socializing and, of course, spending.
+In the fall of 2016, some 20.5 million students travelled to their colleges for another semester of studying, socializing and, of course, spending.
 This massive national student body stretches across every state and unites a vast range of young people from all social and economic backgrounds into a diverse, unique and economically powerful consumer group.

 This is the challenge marketers and businesses are facing: a massive consumer demographic of untold potential which cannot be reached with – or engaged by – traditional media.
-This is a challenge, but it is a challenge that is being taken on using well thought-out, well planned and well-executed marketing campaigns tailor-made specifically to reach college students; possibly the most important consumer group in America today.
+This is a challenge that demands being taken on using well thought-out, well planned and well-executed marketing campaigns, tailor-made specifically to reach college students; possibly the most important consumer group in America today.

-While students may not be reachable through traditional media, that is not by any means to say that they are resistant to marketing.
-Also, though students may have a smaller amount of expendable income than some other groups, they have discretionary money and they are willing to spend it on items or brands they can relate to and have an appreciation for.
-College students today annually spend $21 billion on food and beverages, $21 billion on smartphones and electronics, $10 billion on entertainment, $6.5 billion on footwear and apparel and $6 billion on health and beauty.
+While students may not be reachable through traditional media, that is not to say that they are completely resistant to marketing.
+Though students may have a smaller amount of expendable income than some other groups, they have discretionary money and they are willing to spend it on items or brands they can relate to and have an appreciation for.
+College students today annually spend in excess of $50 billion dollars each year, here’s a breakdown of where they spend it:

 During college, students are establishing their spending habits and brand loyalty, making this a competitive and rewarding time to gain their custom.
 As with any consumer, the majority of college students make their spending decisions based on perceived value for money.
 They have money to spend and are willing to spend it, but pricing strategies are invaluable when engaging them with a product or brand.
 Wherever possible product trials (free samples) are to be encouraged, as are campus-exclusive coupons, discounts and special deals for students.
 All of this is designed to drive future purchases and encourage repeat custom.